EJMR Finance Must Come To An End

 EJMR must come to an end:

-Moreover, a week ago, Alice Wu, a machine learning-savvy undergraduate student at Berkeley, published fresh research in an article published in the Fresh York Times by Justin Wolfers.
-Her study looked at conversations on the Economics Job Market Rumours (EJMR) website and discovered—though this is a generous reading—that women who were talked about there were more likely to receive personal rather than scholarly responses.
-Women experienced more of what may be characterized as threats, defamation, and verbal abuse than men.
+Also, a week ago, Alice Wu, a Berkeley undergraduate specializing in machine learning, published new research in an article published by Justin Wolfers in the Fresh York Times.
+Her study analyzed articles on the website Economics Job Market Rumors (EJMR) and found (though this is a generous read) that women mentioned there were more likely to get personal responses than social ones.
+Women were more likely than men to experience verbal threats, insults, and verbal abuse.

-[August 28, 2017): Update #1 The proprietor of EJMR, who goes by the moniker Kirk, posted a new post not long after this one.
-This was how it started:
+[August 28, 2017]: Update #1 The owner of EJMR, who goes by the name Kirk, published a new post shortly after this one.
+Here’s how it started:

 EJMR must come to an end.